- Cancer research

 Outperform ultracentrifugation with easy isolation of pure, concentrated extracellular vesicles

-The Capturem Extracellular Vesicle Isolation Kit (Mini) consistently generates pure, concentrated EV samples with enough yield for subsequent proteomic, genomic, and transcriptomic analyses.
-This unique protocol enables isolation of EVs from biofluids like plasma, saliva, and cerebrospinal fluid (CSF) with an easy-to-use miniprep workflow that takes less than 30 minutes.View the data
+The Capturem extracellular (EV) vesicle isolation kits consistently generate pure, concentrated EV samples with enough yield for subsequent proteomic, genomic, and transcriptomic analyses.
+This unique protocol enables isolation of EVs from biofluids like plasma, serum, urine, milk, saliva, cell-conditioned media, and cerebrospinal fluid (CSF) with a simple workflow that takes less than 30 minutes.View the data

 Takara Bio USA, Inc.